JuliaDynamics/SignalDecomposition.jl/docs/src/index.md

 ## Detrending methods

 ```@docs
+PolynomialDetrending
 ```

 ## Smoothing (or detrending) methods

-These methods can be either smoothing or detrending depending on how large the smoothing window is taken!
+These methods can be either smoothing or detrending depending on your context!

 ```@docs
+MovingAverageSmoothing
+LoessSmoothing
 ```

 ## Product methods